ReactiveSets/toubkal/README.md

 the typical callback hell of assynchronous request-response programming models.

-Unlike the promises model, XS exceptions and errors are carried-out out-of-band through global dataflows that can be processed or not to provide error recovery, end-user feedback, and logging.
+Unlike the promises model, XS exceptions and errors are carried-out out-of-band through global dataflows that can be processed, for error recovery, end-user feedback, and logging.

 Error dataflows originating on clients can easily be routed to servers to allow proactive debugging of errors while in production, and effective service quality monitoring.